theoptips/mentor_FAQ/FAQ.md

 Check out this Titanic plot where the hue is `class`. `sns.countplot(x='survived',hue='class',data=df) https://stackoverflow.com/questions/50319614/count-plot-with-stacked-bars-per-hue
 - Answer 024 [Why are my contributions not showing up on my profile](https://help.github.com/en/articles/why-are-my-contributions-not-showing-up-on-my-profile)
 - Answer 025 When in doubt lower the learning rate to help the model converge.
+- Answer 026 Some algorithms are sensitive to initialization - weight initialization, centroid initialization, use random_state, or random seed to get reproducible results
+- Answer 026 Ability to consume literature, entry-level understanding of research in Machine Learning, Artificial Intelligence, get exposure to Deep Learning, ability to understand classical ML models,

 # Related FAQ
 - Pytorch VGG error no attribute 001 002